sirjofri/AutoMenus/Readme.md

 Basic usage for the end user is, navigate the menu hierarchy and click on buttons.

-Advanced usage means, placing new tool files into the proper folder structure, setting custom values to override menu entry details (e.g. tooltip), using shift-click to edit tools.
+Advanced usage means placing new tool files into the proper folder structure, setting custom values to override menu entry details (e.g. tooltip), using shift-click to edit tools.

 ## Configuration